Almonds and Olivez

 The Discussion

-Spirulina, a microscopic cyanobacterium, have a long history of being used as a food during the Aztec civilization (J. C. Dillon, et. al. 1995).
+Spirulina, a microscopic cyanobacterium, have a long history of being used as food during the Aztec civilization (J. C. Dillon, et. al. 1995).
 Spirulina, as a food, is actually the dried biomass of what is called ‘Arthrospira Platensis’ a bacterium that is found in fresh and marine waters (Karkos et. al. 2011).
 However, while it is usually easy to cultivate, it only flourishes in lakes that are alkaline or have very high PH levels (Karkos et. al. 2011).
 It can also be cultivated in outdoor settings that are set up specifically for that purpose and that which is controlled.
-As such, it is usually found in countries that meet these criteria such as Japan, India, certain parts of Greece, namely Nigrita, Spain and the United States (Karkos et. al. 2011).
+As such, it is usually found in countries that meet these criteria such as Japan, India, and certain parts of Greece, namely Nigrita, Spain and the United States (Karkos et. al. 2011).

-Spirulina is a highly sought-after food due to its high nutritional and protein contents.
+Spirulina is a highly sought-after food due to its high nutritional and protein content.
 Reports suggest that it contains a protein content of up to seventy (70%) per cent of its dried weight.
 As such, fifty-seven-point five grams (57.5g) is said to provide over One Hundred and Fifteen (115%) per cent of the daily value.
 Spirulina also has all eight (8) essential amino acids such as lysine and tyrosine (J. Simpore et. al. 2006; S. Bensehaila, et. al. 2015 etc.).
 Other nutrients that make up this functional food include essential fatty acids, iron, Vitamin A (as beta carotene), vitamin E, vitamin K1, vitamin K2, thiamin (B1), riboflavin (B2), niacin (B3), pyridoxine (B6) and the controversial vitamin B12, calcium, iodine, zinc and magnesium among others.

 It must be noted that the vitamin B12 that is found in Spirulina is said to be not effective in providing the human body with the necessary B12 as it is analogues or what is called a pseudovitamin.
 An analogue or pseudo vitamin B12 are molecules that resemble that of true vitamin B12 in their chemical disposition, but which are unable to be utilized by the human body (Watanabe et. al. 1999).

-Spirulina is also said to have over One Hundred and Eighty (180%) per cent more calcium than whole milk, more beta-carotene than carrots as well as more iron than Popeye’s favourite spinach (Moorhead K, et. al. 2005).
+Spirulina is also said to have over One Hundred Eighty (180%) per cent more calcium than whole milk, more beta-carotene than carrots as well as more iron than Popeye’s favourite spinach (Moorhead K, et. al. 2005).
 In addition, you may want to opt for a small serving of spirulina which purportedly has more antioxidant and anti-inflammatory properties in just three (3) grams than eating five (5) servings of fruits and vegetables (Moorhead K, et. al. 2005).
 Another of the touted benefits of consuming spirulina is that it is recognized as a useful candidate for the removal of heavy metals from the body (A. A. Al-Homaidan et. al. 2015; A. Celekli, M. et. al. 2010; L. Fang, C. Zhou et. al. 2011).

 Due to its wealth of nutrition, it is reportedly used as a food source in some African regions, especially, in times of famine.
 According to reports, it was served as the only source of nutrition during periods of famine in some African communities and thus eaten for over a month at a time (Capel and Cysewski, 2010).
 Additionally, spirulina does not have any cellulose walls which makes it easily digestible by the body (J. C. Dillon, et. al. 1995).

 In this article, we will be exploring five (5) scientific health benefits of spirulina which include, its ability to boost and protect the immune system, its anti-viral properties, its impact on cardiovascular and diabetes health, as well as its, reported anti-cancer properties.
-We will also discuss its noted side effects, who should avoid it, how to add it to your diet as well as explore if it is a good source of vitamin B12 as may have been purported.
+We will also discuss its noted side effects, who should avoid it, and how to add it to your diet as well as explore if it is a good source of vitamin B12 as may have been purported.

 You can read more on some additional nutritional powerhouses, with similar benefits like spirulina here.